smorzechowski/weho_pop_gen/README.md

 ## Genome assembly and curation

-I generated HiFi PacBio reads on a Revio SMRTCELL from a female White-eared Honeyeater to create a long-read reference genome with both the neo-Z and neo-W sex chromosomes.
-I used Heng Li's program `hifiasm` to conduct *de novo* assembly of the HiFi reads.
-I adapted a snakemake pipeline from Danielle Khost of the Harvard Informatics group (https://github.com/harvardinformatics/pacbio_hifi_assembly).
+I generated HiFi PacBio reads on a Revio SMRT Cell from a female White-eared Honeyeater to create a long-read reference genome containing both the neo-Z and neo-W sex chromosomes.
+I used Heng Li's fantastic assembler `hifiasm` to conduct *de novo* diploid assembly of the HiFi reads.
+I used a handy snakemake pipeline from Danielle Khost of the Harvard Informatics group (https://github.com/harvardinformatics/pacbio_hifi_assembly) to run `hifiasm` on the cluster.

 My config.yaml file for the snakemake pipeline is here: